Child Custody and Welfare Solicitors in Dorset

 When parents separate or divorce, this can be an extremely difficult time for all concerned.
 It is particularly important that parents take care of themselves at this time, so that they can take care of their children.
-Here, at Harold G Walker, we have a very experienced family team, who will help you find the best possible solution to any issues relating to your children.
-A large proportion of our work is through personal recommendations from previous clients.
-We can offer both mediation and a Collaborative approach to resolve your dispute efficiently, with the main focus being the interest of the children.
+Harold G Walker Solicitors team of experienced Family Lawyers can help you find the best possible solution to any issues relating to your children.
+We can provide clear, impartial advice using a Collaborative approach to resolve your dispute, with the main focus being the interest of the children.

 Our experienced Family Law team are all members of the Resolution association and therefore follow a strict code of practice when resolving any family issue.
 We can guarantee that our Solicitors work hard to:

 - Reduce and manage any conflict or confrontation.

 - Take the time to listen to you and act with honesty, integrity and objectivity.

 - Support and encourage families to put the best interests of any children first.

 - Draw upon our years of experience and knowledge to provide sound legal advice.

 - Explain all your options clearly, giving you confidence to make the right decisions.